tigellus/Markdown/5. Capnography/3. The Volumetric Capnogram/The Volumetric Capnogram.md

 # Phase III – Plateau phase

 Phase III gas is entirely from the alveoli where gas exchange takes place.
 This phase is representative of gas distribution.
-The final CO2 value in Phase III is called end-tidal CO2 (PetCO2).
+The final CO2 value in Phase III is the end-tidal CO2 (PetCO2).

 ![](assets/capnography5.png)